Stop Taxpayer Funding of Industrial Animal Agriculture

 Background

-States offer tax exemptions and abatements for a wide range of agricultural activities.
-These include exemptions for costs specifically associated with CAFOs, such as manure storage, giving CAFOs a tax advantage over pasture-based livestock operations.
-Tax exemptions reduce revenue to the state and county, while CAFOs themselves put extra strain on local resources, with additional wear on country roads, water use, and potential need for pollution remediation.
-Iowa has reported a loss of $4.5 million in county revenue due to CAFO property tax exemptions.[1]
-State policymakers should consider sunsetting tax exemptions that disproportionately benefit CAFOs and implement exemptions that incentivize pasture-based livestock operations.
+Tax exemptions reduce revenue to the state and county, while CAFOs themselves instead put extra strain on local resources, including additional wear on country roads, water use, and potential need for pollution remediation.
+Iowa has reported a loss of $4.5 million in county revenue due to CAFO property tax exemptions.
+State policymakers should consider sunsetting tax exemptions that disproportionately benefit CAFOs and instead establish exemptions that incentivize pasture-based livestock operations.

-State Policy Priorities
+Policy Priorities

-- Stop subsidizing manure-to-energy projects.
+- State: Stop subsidizing manure-to-energy projects.

 State Examples